 - Contract -C 26015 (96th Street Station: utility restoration, construction of the above ground structure of the entrances and ancillary facilities, remaining invert slab, street, sidewalk and tree restoration).
-FD scheduled completion is December 29, 2009. - Contract -C 26006 (63rd Street Station: upgrade involving open-cut excavation for the construction of entrance and ancillary facilities, removal and upgrade of the structural elements within the existing tunnel, and traction power connection to the Lexington Avenue Station on the Q Line).
+The work scope in this contract has been combined with contract C 26010 resulting in an eleven Contract Packaging plan. - Contract -C 26006 (63rd Street Station: upgrade involving open-cut excavation for the construction of entrance and ancillary facilities, removal and upgrade of the structural elements within the existing tunnel, and traction power connection to the Lexington Avenue Station on the Q Line).
 FD is scheduled to be completed on June 11, 2009. - Contract -C 26007 (72nd Street Station: construction of the cavern and the G3/G4 tunnels to the existing 63rd St. /Lexington Avenue Station).
 FD scheduled completion is September 17, 2009.
 The width of the station cavern has been reduced as a result of the change from three tracks to two.
-FTA requested an estimate of the savings expected from this change.
-Estimate is anticipated in January 2009 [Ref: SAS-A14-0808]. - Contract -C 26011 (72nd Street Station: construction of ancillary finishes, installation of station finishes and mechanical, electrical and plumbing equipment).
+A cost savings of \$89,684,000.00 is being projected.
+[Ref: SAS-A14-0808]. - Contract -C 26011 (72nd Street Station: construction of ancillary finishes, installation of station finishes and mechanical, electrical and plumbing equipment).
 FD is scheduled to be completed on December 31, 2009. - Contract -C 26014 (72nd Street Station: demolition of existing building and relocation of utilities that will prepare the site for construction).
 FD is scheduled to be completed on September 23, 2009. - Contract -C 26008 (86th Street Station: construction of the station cavern, entrances and access shafts).
 FD is scheduled to be completed on November 30, 2009. - Contract -C 26012 (86th Street Station: construction of the ancillary facilities and the installation of station finishes and the mechanical, electrical, and plumbing equipment).
 FD is scheduled to be completed on March 10, 2009. - Contract -C 26013 (86th Street Station: utility relocation, open excavation and road decking that will prepare the site for construction).
-FD was scheduled to be completed on November 24, 2008; however it has been delayed until January 9, 2009. - Contract 6 -C 26009 (Systems, Power, Signals and Communications; includes the installation of the low-vibration track, aluminum rail, way-side signals, and all communication components, integration of the communication network with the NEP SCADA system an commissioning the system for revenue service).
+FD was scheduled to be completed on November 24, 2008.
+It was delayed until January 9, 2009.
+Completion of FD has been delayed again because of the need to incorporate the location of additional utilities noted during recent boring. - Contract 6 -C 26009 (Systems, Power, Signals and Communications; includes the installation of the low-vibration track, aluminum rail, way-side signals, and all communication components, integration of the communication network with the NEP SCADA system an commissioning the system for revenue service).
 FD is scheduled to be completed on January 15, 2010.